MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browser.md

 > public HRESULT [DualEngineStopFindOnPage](#dualenginestopfindonpage)(BOOL fClean)

 #### Parameters
-* `fClean` If true the highlighted results and current selected result will be cleared, if false the current selected result will remain selected.
+* `fClean` If `true`, the highlighted results and current selected result will be cleared; if `false`, the current selected result will remain selected.

 #### DualEngineTranslateAccelerator